michael-griehm/snowflake-datawarehouse/README.md

     prompt_format=>>

-Once the config file has at least one `[connections.name]` defined, you can connect to Snowflake using the following command:
+Once the config file has at least one `[connections.<name>]` defined, you can connect to Snowflake using the following command:

-    snowsql -c name
+    snowsql -c <name>

 ## Bulk Loading Data